fabrizioiannetti/NotesOnEclipse/notes/cdt-settings.md

 CDT has a built-in GCC parser that can infer the options from the make output, if the compile commands are printed (for android this can be done by giving an additional `showcommands` target on make).

-This also means the build has to be performed from within eclipse, but eclipse builds each project separately.
+This also means the build has to be performed from within eclipse, but eclipse builds each project separately and apparently **the built-in parser only applies discovered settings to files of the project that runs the build**.

 Needs to be investigated more

-## Extension Point: org.eclipse.cdt.core.externalSettingsProvider
+## Extension Point: org.eclipse.cdt.core.LanguageSettingsProvider

-This extension point allows to define a provider that can contribute macros and include paths to the configuration, but seems to operate at project level only.

-Needs to be investigated more.
+Needs to be investigated more, there are threads on the cdt-dev mailing list.